 BIG PRINTER raises awareness about the increasing disempowerment concerning the collection and storage of personal data.
 The installation was conceived in collaboration with schnellebuntebilder as part of the Goethe-Institut Pop Up Pavilion in Breslau in 2016.

 During the installation the container became a symbol for the realm of our digital world: a supposedly transparent yet incomprehensible space in which every step and action is recorded and stored, regardless of our will.

-We created a generative composition by amplifying and modulating the noises made by the printer, which we completed with sounds of distorted human speech.
-The result is a cold, machine-like musical landscape, menacing yet emotionless.
+We created a generative composition by amplifying and modulating the noises made by the printer and complemented it with sounds of distorted human speech.
+The result was a cold, machine-like musical landscape, emotionless and menacing.

 Concept, Production, Sound design, Music Composition & Production,

 Goethe Institut Breslau